PIH/rwandaemr-installer/README.md

 - cd butaro1.x
 - git checkout RWA-766-env-setup-scripts

+#### Ensure you have the correct config under .env
+i.e scripts/.env and docker/.env

 ##### Run the below to start your server
 - cd scripts
 - bash install.sh